danse-inelastic/pyre/docs/pyreIntroduction.rst

 Pyre is an integration framework for high-performance computing based on `python <http://www.python.org>`_.

 Pyre provides developers of scientific computing software with a set of tools, such as :ref:`easy specification <pyre-inventory>` of user inputs for computing engines, :ref:`a decomposition scheme<pyre-component>` to construct sophisticated scientific software in a layered architecture, and :ref:`distributed debugging support <journal>`.
-Pyre also promotes **intellitgent software development** through patterns of componentization, reusability, and application of design patterns.
+Pyre also promotes **intelligent software development** through patterns of componentization, reusability, and application of design patterns.

 ..
 Pyre also provides a variety of useful tools, following are some of them:
  * :ref:`Units <pyre-units>`